openmv/micropython/docs/openmvcam/tutorial/system_architecture.rst

 requring 50+ I/O pins for the DRAM.

-So, since we're built on the STM32 architecture and limited to using expensive and slow SDR DRAM for now we haven't added it.
+So, since we're built on the STM32 architecture and limited to using expensive and slow SDR DRAM for now we haven't added it as our internal SRAM is way faster.
 As production volumes go up and technology improves hopefully we'll be able to have more memory while still keeping the OpenMV Cam simple to use.

 Memory Architecture
 -------------------